This is a named option in the Human Ecology M.S.

 UW–Madison University Special

-With program approval, students are allowed to count up to 9 credits of graduate coursework taken at other institutions or taken as a UW–Madison Special student. coursework must be numbered 300 or above for residence and degree credit requirement and 700 or above for minimum graduate coursework (50%) requirement.
+With program approval, students are allowed to count up to 9 credits of graduate coursework taken as a UW–Madison Special student.
+Coursework must be numbered 300 or above for residence and degree credit requirement and 700 or above for minimum graduate coursework (50%) requirement.
 Credits earned five or more years prior to admission to a master’s degree are not allowed to satisfy requirements.
 Use of Special student credit may require payment of tuition difference.

 ADVISOR / COMMITTEE